 During 2017, William Henderson and Russell Fradin served as members of the Compensation Committee until their resignation as directors and members of the Compensation Committee on September 10, 2017.
 The Compensation Committee was reconstituted on October 3, 2017, with Paul Reilly appointed as Chairman and Wesley Nichols, Susan Riley and Brent Rosenthal appointed as members.
 Ms. Riley resigned as a director and member of the Compensation Committee in March 2018.
-The Compensation Committee is currently composed of Mr. Reilly, Mr. Nichols and Mr. Rosenthal.
+Effective April 19, 2018, the Compensation Committee is currently composed of Mr. Reilly, Ms. McKenna-Doyle, Mr. Norman and Mr. Rosenthal.